 Like you, I wear many hats.
-Wife to my husband, Nick.
-(We’ve been married 24 years now.)
-Mom to our three kids, ages 18-22.
-Freelance copywriter.
-Piano teacher.
-Worship team administrator for my church.
+Wife to my husband, Nick (for 29 years now).
+Mom to our three kids (in their 20s) and mom-in-law to one.
+Business owner.
+Recently retired piano teacher and worship team director for my church.

 I love being and doing those things.
 They bring fulfillment…joy…some of them bring an income…!